Coffee may come with a cancer warning label in California

 The National Toxicology Program's Report on Carcinogens considers acrylamide to be "reasonably anticipated to be a human carcinogen."

-The Food and Drug Administration website says it "is still in the information gathering stage" on the chemical, but the FDA gave consumers suggested ways to cut it out of their diet.
+The Food and Drug Administration website says it "is still in the information gathering stage" on the chemical, but it suggested ways for consumers to cut it out of their diet.
 The FDA also provided guidance to the industry intended to suggest a range of approaches companies could use to reduce acrylamide levels.
 The recommendations are only a guide and are "not required," according to the website.

 California added acrylamide to its carcinogen list in January 1990, and the state has successfully taken companies to court over it.